orbitmines/archive/projects/_unprocessed/Unprocessed while at Birmingham.md

-"SIDN rejected but good feedback when asked for clarification" "NLnet, rejected, no response when asked for feedback" "NLnet r"
+"SIDN rejected but good feedback when asked for clarification, will resubmit" "NLnet, rejected, no response when asked for feedback" "NLnet, rejected, sent [] to ask for feedback"

 while at [[Symposium on Compositional Structures (SYCO)]]